urbit/docs/tutorials/arvo/arvo.md

 of the Arvo kernel on the diagram, i.e. where vanes or apps are speaking to one another, actually represents two arrows: one from the caller to the Arvo kernel, and then from the Arvo kernel to the callee.
 The kernel is the intermediary between all communications - vanes and apps do not speak directly to one another.
-We illustrate this with the following diagram:

-(insert diagram)

 ```
 ["" %unix p=%belt //term/1 ~2020.1.14..19.01.25..7556]